-Between its proximity to its namesake Park City and its modern Olympic legacy, Park City Mountain has developed a reputation for sophistication, excellent skiing, world-class terrain parks and accessibility — It was ranked by SKI magazine as North America's #1 Most Accessible Resort, and all before adding the nine mountains, three terrain parks, refined amenities and unparalleled access to the 4,000 acres of the adjacent — and now connected — Canyons Resort.
+Between its proximity to its namesake Park City and its modern Olympic legacy, Park City Mountain has developed a reputation for sophistication, excellent skiing, world-class terrain parks and accessibility — It was ranked by SKI magazine as North America's #1 Most Accessible Resort, and that was all before adding the nine mountains, three terrain parks, refined amenities and unparalleled access to the 4,000 acres of the adjacent Canyons Resort.

-For that reason, let's do the numbers: 30 to 40 minutes from the airport to 17 peaks, 14 bowls and seven terrain parks on 7,300 acres — if we've done our math right (and if we are reasonably current with this continually expanding resort).
-The whole thing is connected by a new $50-million 8-passenger gondola, which is worth riding for the scenic views alone.
+So let's do the numbers: 30 to 40 minutes from the airport to 17 peaks, 14 bowls and seven terrain parks on 7,300 acres — if we've done our math right (and if we are reasonably current with this ever-changing resort).
+The whole thing is connected by an 8-passenger gondola, which is worth riding for the scenic views alone.
 The longest run at Park City Mountain Resort is 3.5 miles, and few can match the resort's uphill lift capacity.
 That equates a whole lot of skiing and riding ahead.

-The same readers of SKI magazine who voted Park City Resort most accessible also tipped their hats to PCMR in other categories: #1 Resort for Off-hill Activities, #2 Resort for Family Programming and North America's Best Terrain Parks.
-Canyons, meanwhile, is groomed and polished, thanks to Vail's attention to detail, and it is expanding across Park City Mountain.
+The same readers of SKI magazine who voted Park City Resort most accessible have also tipped their hats to Park City in other categories: #1 Resort for Off-hill Activities, #2 Resort for Family Programming and North America's Best Terrain Parks.
+From the Canyons Village side, explore multiple local restaurants, spas and shopping opportunities while enjoying Vail's attention to detail.
 And we don't just mean the slopes.
-It is the attention to detail that makes the Canyons a truly luxurious vacation experience.
-The orange bubble lift for example, keeps things warm on particularly frosty trips up the mountain.
+It is the attention to detail that makes the Park City a truly luxurious vacation experience.
+The Orange Bubble Express for example, keeps things warm on particularly frosty trips up the mountain.
 "It’s like being inside a pair of ski goggles" as you glide to the top.

 And what about park and pipe?
 Transworld Snowboarding Magazine voted PCMR's terrain parks the best in Utah thanks to the precision engineering of its half-pipe.
 Park City's terrain parks are home to the Park City All Stars including Olympic gold medalist Sage Kotsenberg.
 PCMR's Eagle Superpipe will host this year's U.S. Snowboarding and Freeskiing Grand Prix, once again bringing the world's best to Park City.
 There's even a Burton Riglet Park for 3 to 6 year olds to begin mastering their tricks on kid-sized features.